stat545ubc-2021/mpustova_data_analysis/README.md

 4. **output** containing the output of the Milestone-3.
 It consists of **model_flow.rds** file which holds the linear model created in Milestone 3, as well as **flow_summary.csv**, which holds a summary table from Milestone 2 (Exercise 1.2)

 **When firstly reading through the data analysis, it is important to read in the correct sequence - i.e. Milestone 1, Milestone 2, and Milestone 3.
 This is because the Milestones are building on each other: For example, research questions that are posed in one milestone may be answered in other.
-Moreover, the findings from earlier Milestone can be references in the later Milestones.**
+Moreover, the findings from earlier Milestone can be referenced in the later Milestones.**